Geometry of the del Pezzo surface y^2=x^3+Am^6+Bn^6: Previous and new approaches to density of points

-If $X$ is a del Pezzo surface of degree $1$, the surface $X$ has automatically a rational point: the base point of the anticanonical system.
+If the minimal model $X$ is a del Pezzo surface of degree $1$, the surface $X$ has automatically a rational point: the base point of the anticanonical system.
 However, the results concerning density of rational points are still partial.

 In papers of Ulas \cite{Ulas,Ulas2} and Jabara \cite{Jabara}, the density of rational points on certain families of isotrivial rational elliptic surfaces with $j$-invariant $0$ and $1728$ is proved by constructing a multisection with infinitely many rational points on those families.
 An article of Salgado and van Luijk \cite{SVL} improves this construction, and proves the Zariski density of the set of rational points of a del Pezzo surface of degree 1 satisfying certain conditions.
 However, those conditions were hard to check and moreover, the multisection they constructed sometimes failed to have infinitely many rational points - and so it did not prove the Zariski density.